azhirnov/AE/README.md

 ## Features
  * ECS with archetypes (like in Unity Engine)
  * Programmable rendering pipeline (Render graph)
+ * Universal task system for ECS, RenderGraph, Network and other.

 ## Suported Platforms
 * Windows (with MSVC 2017)